SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 - Each test should be documented with screenshots or video captures where applicable.
 - Any anomalies or deviations from the expected results should be logged and investigated.

-# generic\DocumentationCompilerAction.kt
+# generic\GenerateDocumentationAction.kt

-#### Manual Test Plan for DocumentationCompilerAction
+#### Manual Test Plan for GenerateDocumentationAction

 ##### Objective
-To verify that the `DocumentationCompilerAction` class functions correctly, allowing users to compile documentation from selected files using AI-generated content.
+To verify that the `GenerateDocumentationAction` class functions correctly, allowing users to compile documentation from selected files using AI-generated content.

 ##### Test Environment
 - IDE: IntelliJ IDEA (or compatible IDE)
-- Plugin: Ensure the plugin containing `DocumentationCompilerAction` is installed and enabled.
+- Plugin: Ensure the plugin containing `GenerateDocumentationAction` is installed and enabled.
 - Operating System: Windows, macOS, or Linux

 ##### Pre-requisites
-- The plugin containing the `DocumentationCompilerAction` is installed and enabled in the IDE.
+- The plugin containing the `GenerateDocumentationAction` is installed and enabled in the IDE.
 - Sample project files are available within the IDE for testing.